 Purpose-built student accommodation (PBSA) can include properties with en-suite rooms, self-contained “pods”, or individual flats.
 They’re often found in city-centres and may have certain amenities while being close to the university in question.

 There may also be options outside of these obvious choices however.
-Commercial property, especially office blocks, can be converted into new flats specifically targeted at a local student population.
+Commercial properties, especially office blocks, can be converted into new flats specifically targeted at a local student population.
 Also, bargains may be found at an auction, where the properties on offer may just need some cosmetic changes to attract new tenants.

 While there are plenty of options available, this doesn’t answer the question of is investing in student accommodation a good idea.
 For this, we need to look at demand.